process-project/rimrock/readme.md

 ## Testing the basic run RESt method

-After the application is started you can the user proxy (e.g. from DataNet), save it to a file and use the following commands to execute something on the UI machine:
+After the application is started you can fetch the user proxy (e.g. from DataNet), save it to a file and use the following commands to execute something on the UI machine:

 	proxy="`cat /home/daniel/temp/user-proxy.pem | awk 1 ORS='\\\n'`"
 	message="{\"host\":\"zeus.cyfronet.pl\", \"command\":\"pwd\", \"proxy\":\"$proxy\"}"